cygnus77/nerve-segmentation/README.md

 ## Sample Results

 - **Purple**: True Positive (model prediction matches nerve area marked by human)
-- **Yellow**: False Negative (nodel missed nerve in the area)
+- **Yellow**: False Negative (model missed nerve in the area)
-- **Green**: False Positive (model incorrectlt predicted nerve in the area)
+- **Green**: False Positive (model incorrectly predicted nerve in the area)

 ![](out-good1.jpg)
 ![](out-good2.jpg)
 ![](out-miss1.jpg)

 ## The Data
-Ultrasound images are provided as 8bit/pixel grascale, LZW compressed TIFF images of dimension 580x420.
+Ultrasound images are provided as 8bit/pixel grayscale, LZW compressed TIFF images of dimension 580 x 420.
 For each ultrasound image, a mask image of the same type and dimensions as the ultrasound is provided.
 Each mask image contains one or more manually marked areas representing location of the nerve segments (if any) in the corresponding ultrasound image.

 | Ultrasound image| Label mask |
 |---|---|